 We moved on the Twin Falls Idaho.
 This bridge is the number one base jumping bridge in the world.
 Saw 3 people jump off, free fall, and then open a small parachute - landing on the flat areas next to the Snake River.
 Saw the large man made dirt jump that was built for Evil Kneivel to jump the Snake River in the 70's.
 Still there but privately owned so couldn't walk near it.
 Met a retired Hwy Patrol officer that worked the event.
 He said it was a mess and the town

-figured on all the crouds.
+got destroyed by all the visitors.
+They weren't prepared and neverfigured on all the crouds.
 Ended up costing the city 2million in damage and losses.
 So finally we come to the cities name sake.
 The Falls. absolutely beautiful and pictures could never show it, but God gave us a rainbow so we'll take the beauty!

 Cruzin' from Idaho through Oregon we see there are trees left in this country.
 Many, many, many trees.
 Oregon east is full of trees and lower rolling mountains.
 The middle is flat and desert like.
 The West is huge mountains, trees, and the beautiful ocean.
 Definitely a state we will have to return to see.
 Stopped 1 night in the parking lot of Beaver Motor Coach.
 We saw were our coach was born.
 They don't make them anymore but toured repair shop.
 The onto AM Solar in Springfield (East Eugene) to get our solar panels checked out and learn a bit more about them.
 Ended up staying 2 nights in their parking area and getting 2 more solar panels.
 Now we have 8.
 Hopefully enough to keep us going when we don't have shore power.
 Great people and awesome hosts.
 Met another full time couple that stayed too.
 Solar is the way to go.